Digital-Peak/DPDocker/webserver/README.md

 # Webserver task
-This task starts a web server on localhost with port 80.
-The latest PHP version is used and as web server is apache running.
+This task starts an apache web server on localhost with port 80.
 There are different joomla sites built during startup, either with Joomla 3 or 4.
 Some are for patch release development and some for feature release development where extensions are linked into them.
 Additionally there are other sites and tools available which are documented below.

 Optionally if you have checked out the joomla core repository then they are linked as well.

 Also keep in mind that you should **NOT USE THIS IN PRODUCTION**!!
-The initial load takes a while because compiling the assets is a very long running task and this must be executed when seting up Joomla 4.
+The initial load takes a while because compiling the assets is a very long running task and this must be executed when setting up Joomla 4.

 ## Prerequisites
 Nothing special, the extensions do need to follow the directory structure mentioned in the [main document](..).